ACS CCC News

 COVID & Cancer News

-On February 16, the American Cancer Society National Consortium for Cancer Screening and Care (ACS National Consortium) released a set of consensus recommendations in a new report Responding to the COVID-19 Pandemic: Improving Cancer Screening and Care in the US.
+Read more on COVID & cancer screening in the ACS National Consortium's consensus recommendations, Responding to the COVID-19 Pandemic: Improving Cancer Screening and Care in the US.
 Companion materials are also available.

 Roundtables' Resource Round-Up

 As reported in the last edition of the CCC Circular, ACS is launching two new Roundtables following President Biden's relaunch of the Cancer Moonshot, which calls for additional cancer roundtables and prioritizes equitable access to the prevention, screening/early detection, and diagnosis of cancer.
 Both Roundtables have teams in place!
 The National Breast Cancer Roundtable team consists of Sarah Shafir, Managing Director; Ashley Dedmon, Director; and Teresa Quaderer, Program Manager.
 The NBCRT is currently conducting listening sessions with partners and has crafted an aim statement.
 Read this and more on https://nbcrt.acs4ccc.org/.
 The National Cervical Cancer Roundtable team consists of Dr. Debbie Saslow, Managing Director; Shelly Dusic, Director and Courtnee VanOrd, Program Manager.
 The team is currently laying the groundwork for establishing member organizations in order to launch in late fall.
 Stay tuned to CCC Circular for more information on these two new Roundtables in the months to come!